dannyvankooten/wp-plugin-profiler/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Basic profiler for your plugins.
+Basic plugin profiler.
+Benchmarks response times with and without a given plugin activated.

 == Description ==

 Basic profiler for WordPress Plugins.
 Benchmarks any given plugin by testing response times with and without the plugin activated.

-= Development of Plugin Profiler =
+> **Plugin Profiler** is on GitHub.
+>
+> Bug reports (and pull requests) are welcomed on the [Plugin Profiler GitHub repository](https://github.com/dannyvankooten/wp-plugin-profiler).
+>

-Bug reports (and pull requests) for [Plugin Profiler are welcomed on GitHub](https://github.com/dannyvankooten/wp-plugin-profiler).
-Please note that GitHub is _not_ a support forum.
+> Please note that GitHub is _not_ a support forum.

+= Profiling a plugin =

+This plugin measures response times of any URL on your website in the following ways.

+- No plugins activated
+- Only the selected plugin(s) activated
+- All but the selected plugin(s) activated
+- All plugins activated

+It then plots the response times in a chart and calculates the average response time time difference.

+While this way of profiling a plugin is very low-tech it can be interesting to measure the impact of a plugin on your site's response time.
+Please note that this way of benchmarking leaves a lot of factors out - like additional HTTP requests caused by a plugin, etc..

+= Installing Plugin Profiler =

+Since this plugin needs to filter out which plugins are activated for the profiling requests, it needs to be installed as a **must-use plugin** so it's loaded early.

+Have a look at the [installation instructions](https://wordpress.org/plugins/plugin-profiler/installation/) for details.

 **More information**